AgoraIO-Extensions/Electron-SDK/README.md

 ## Contributions Welcome

-We are still opmizing our project, welcome for pr and issules.
+We are still opmizing our project, welcome for pr and issues.

 ## License